DavidLarsKetch/turtles-team-9001/README.md

 #### Links

-- [ ] Add a list with our names
+- [x] Add a list with our names
-- [ ] Add links to our github/twitter/linkedin
+- [x] Add links to our github/linkedin
 - [ ] Make it pretty